The Purpose Of This Project - Background Information

 - Here is God's instruction concerning His "appointed times" - His moedim.
 To state it mildly: It would be shocking if this list from God was inaccurate, incomplete or lacking in any way.
 We will now consider this information in some detail.

-ONE Weekly MOED - the 7th Day Sabbath
+ONE Weekly Moed - the 7th-Day Sabbath

 - The 7th day of every week is the weekly Sabbath - Marked by no work; rest: